Tuesday, July 12, 2011

 I only pretend I forgot the bloom

-That brings me wet fragrance after each rainfall
+That brings me a wet fragrance after each rainfall

 And the droplets of water falling unwillingly